Nonprofit Resources

 • Fixed (annuity) amount (CRAT) – Income beneficiaries receive the same amount every year except the first and last year, when the amount is prorated.
 Additional contributions are not permitted.

 • Fixed percentage (unitrust) amount (CRUT) – Income beneficiaries receive a fixed percentage of a changing value.
 The trust assets are revalued annually, and a fixed percentage is applied to the value to determine that year’s payout.
 Additional contributions are permitted.
 Variations exist that limit the trust distributions to the lesser of the fixed percentage amount or the trust’s net income as determined under state trust law.
+There are variations of a CRUT that limit the required distributions to the smaller of the trust’s net income, determined under state law trust accounting income rules, and the fixed percentage amount.
+These variations are commonly used when illiquid assets or assets that are not readily sold on an established securities exchange are contributed to a CRUT.

-• The trust payout rate must be at least 5% of the value of assets initially transferred (in the case of a CRAT) or at least 5% of the trust assets as revalued annually (in the case of a CRUT) and no more than 50% of the value of assets initially transferred (in the case of a CRAT) or no more 50% of the trust assets as revalued annually (in the case of a CRUT).
+• No more than 50% of the value of assets initially transferred (in the case of a CRAT) or no more 50% of the trust assets as revalued annually (in the case of a CRUT).

 • The term can be set for the lifetime of “lives in being” on the date of funding, or for a term certain of not more than 20 years.